FedAdapter: Efficient Federated Learning for Modern NLP: Background and Motivations

 \paragraph{System model} A pre-trained transformer-based language model is given as input.
 After that, our task is to fine-tune the model in a federated environment for an unbounded number of unforeseen tasks may emerge.
 For each task, the fine-tuning initiator (or \textit{developer}) specifies how the last output layer shall be revised (e.g., number of classes).

 The fine-tuning mostly follows an FL common practice~\cite{bonawitz2019towards}.
-In each round, a cloud service (or \textit{aggregator}) selects a fixed number of clients as participants.
-The model is fine-tuned on each participant and the model updates will be uploaded/aggregated on the cloud.
+In each round, a cloud service (or \textit{aggregator}) selects a fixed number of mobile devices (or \textit{clients}) as participants.
+The model is fine-tuned on each client and the model updates will be uploaded/aggregated on the cloud.
 The aggregation is often lightweight and the cloud resources can be flexibly scaled out, so its time cost could be neglected.
-The fine-tuning speed is mainly bottlenecked by the on-device training time and the network transmission time.
+The fine-tuning speed is mainly bottlenecked by the on-device training and the network transmission.
 The most likely network for FedNLP is WiFi, which is highly unstable and constrained from a hundred Kbps to a few Mbps~\cite{xu2021cloud}.
-We do not consider the device memory to be an obstacle because: (1) Modern mobile devices with many GBs of DRAM can support fine-tuning tasks for BERT (BS=8) according to our experiments; (2) Memory inefficiency can be compensated with acceptable training overhead through advanced techniques~\cite{chen2016training,peng2020capuchin}.
+Note that FL typically executes in synchronous manner, so the more constrained hardware/network often bottlenecks~\cite{reisizadeh2020straggler}.
+We do not consider the device memory to be an obstacle because: (1) Modern mobile devices with many GBs of DRAM can support fine-tuning tasks for BERT (BS=8) according to our experiments~($\S$\ref{sec:eval-cost}); (2) Memory inefficiency can be compensated with acceptable training overhead through advanced memory optimizations such as rematerialization~\cite{chen2016training} and paging~\cite{peng2020capuchin}.

 The key metric concerned in this work is time-to-accuracy, a widely adopted metric~\cite{coleman2019analysis} that indicates the training time taken to reach a target accuracy.
 This is more practical and comprehensive than a single ``time to full convergence'' because the accuracy improvement per time slice dramatically decreases when the model approaches full convergence.
 For instance, when FL fine-tuning on task \texttt{AGNEWS}, it takes only 5.2 hours to obtain 80\% accuracy but another 25.9 hours to 90\%.
 In our system model, the target accuracy could be preset by the developer so the cloud service will train multiple rounds using FL until the target is met.